Security, Privacy and Anonymity

 The only way to be safe on social media is to not use it.

 So when the rapist using his new 'find the photo' app takes takes a picture of you or your child on their phone, they won’t instantly get back the name and address and phone number of the person in the picture.
 Because the app developers have already indexed the social media sites and scrubbed them, forever knowing who you are and what you or your child looks like.
 And thanks to computer assisted aging software they know what your child will look like 30 years from now.

 One final note on social media.
-Is it unfair to you, mean to you, de-platforming you, making you mad so you want to do something to make it fair?
+Is it unfair to you?
+Mean to you?
+De-platforming you?
+Making you so mad you want to do something to make it fair?

-You're one of the millions of idiots that gave them all your personal information.
+Face it, you're one of the millions of idiots that gave them all your personal information.
 You're one of the millions of idiots that told them your every thought.
 You're one of the millions of the idiots that gave them this massive power in the first place.

 You're one of the millions of the idiots that got addicted to their opium and now are complaining the drug dealer isn't fair?

-If you and the millions of other idiots really wanted to put a stop to the things that make you mad.
-You would all permanently close your accounts on all social media sites immediately.
+If you and the millions of other idiots really wanted to put a stop to the things that make you all so mad.
+You would permanently close your accounts on all social media sites immediately.
 The drug dealers would loose a huge number of customers and be forced to change or go out of business.
 However, it will never happen.
 Because like good drug addicts, you and the millions of others like you are so addicted that you can’t stop.
-So you're left to crying like babies and little children about how not fair it all is.
+So you're left to crying like babies and pouting like little children about how not fair it all is.

 6– Security and privacy theater.
 The song and dance we constantly hear in the news.
 Giant billion dollar companies that make their money spying on people for maximum data gathering, posturing that they will not reveal their “whatever” to the government.
 It could be opening their encryption, or revealing names, phone data, web data, email data, etc.